alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         - Repeat the unallocated header fact on every line, but runs risk of overstating header amount when summed on every line<sup>pg 186</sup>.
         - Store the unallocated amount on the transaction's first or last line.
 Reduces risk of overcounting but requires query constraints to filter to first or last line<sup>pg 186</sup>.
         - Set up a special product key for the header fact, but makes dimensional model harder to interpret<sup>pg 186</sup>.
+    - Transactions at progressively lower levels of detail should be captured in separate fact tables with additional dimensionality<sup>pg 207</sup>.
+- Consolidated fact tables
+    - If drill-across analysis of multiple fact tables is extremely common in the user community, it likely makes sense to create a single fact table that combines the metrics once rather than relying on business users or their BI reporting applications to stitch together result sets<sup>pg 224</sup>.
+    - Fact tables that combine metrics from multiple business processes at a common granularity are referred to as _consolidated fact tables_<sup>pg 225</sup>.
+    - They often represent a dimensionality compromise as they consolidate facts from at the 'least common denominator' of dimensionality.
+Consolidated fact table facts must live at the same level of granularity and dimensionality.
+You are often forced to eliminate or aggregate some dimensions<sup>pg 225</sup>.

 ### Dimension Tables for Descriptive Context